Football betting explained

 Football match betting

 Also referred to as a 1X2 bet, the match bet is the most common form of wager in football betting and, as you might guess, it involves placing a bet on the end result of a football match: either a home win (denoted as 1), a draw (X) or an away win (2).
-Typically, any online bookmaker will display their football match betting odds on their home page or the first page of their sportsbook, as it is what most regular football fans will find themselves interested in.
+Typically, any online No.1 bookie will display their football match betting odds on their home page or the first page of their sportsbook, as it is what most regular football fans will find themselves interested in.
 The odds of a football match bet might look like this:

 - Manchester City: 1/7